TRON-Bioinformatics/oblx/docs/tronmake-genome-lib-builder/docs/build_indices.md

 * [kallisto](https://pachterlab.github.io/kallisto/)
 * more will follow soon ...

-It builds the indices based on the previously [pulled resources](pull_resources.md).
+It builds the tool indices based on the previously [pulled resources](pull_resources.md).

 ## Input